Skip to main content

 All funds or gifts accruing to or received by the University, whether solicited or unsolicited, are for the use and benefit of the University of Dayton and are held in accordance with the trust or restriction imposed thereon by the donor.

-The Vice President of Advancement, in conjunction with the Assistant Vice President of Development, shall compile a comprehensive strategic plan for the University each fiscal year as informed by the internal process for setting priorities.
+The Vice President of University Advancement, in conjunction with the University Advancement Leadership Team, shall set fundraising strategies and goals each year that align with University internal priorities.
 The plan shall be created in accordance with the budget parameters outlined by the University Office of Finance and Administrative Services.
-The detailed plan shall be reviewed by the Advancement Committee of the University Board of Trustees and shared with the Provost, Vice Presidents, Deans and others as needed in the course of fundraising efforts.
+The detailed plan shall be approved by University leadership and presented to the Advancement Committee of the University Board of Trustees.
+The plan is shared with campus leaders (Provost, Vice Presidents, Deans, etc.) as needed in the course of fundraising efforts.

-Monthly fundraising reports shall be prepared by University Advancement and distributed to the Office of Finance and Administrative Services and appropriate deans or directors of each school, college or unit across campus.
-Reports shall include cash gifts, with totals for pledges, revocable commitments and capital campaigns (when applicable) reported separately.
+Monthly fundraising reports shall be prepared by University Advancement and distributed to the Office of Finance and Administrative Services and associated Vice Presidents and Deans and their budget managers for distribution to appropriate parties.
+Reports shall include cash gifts, with totals for pledges, revocable commitments, and capital campaigns (when applicable) reported separately.

-For any development campaign, program or activity, a collaborative approach between Advancement and the appropriate school, college or unit is utilized.
-The unit shall fully define the project needs, measurable outcomes, impact to the unit, students and the university, and identify sources of interest in funding.
-Advancement shall work with the unit to understand the project purpose and to define and actively seek funding by engaging its regional development officers, research staff and donor relations teams.
+For any development campaign, program, or activity, a collaborative approach between University Advancement and the appropriate school, college, or unit is utilized.
+The unit shall fully define the project needs, measurable outcomes, impact to the unit, students, and the university, and identify sources of interest in funding.
+University Advancement shall work with the unit to understand the project purpose and to define and actively seek funding by engaging its development officers, research staff, and donor relations teams.

-All individuals, including volunteers, students, faculty and staff, engaged in development activities for the University shall comply with the Council for Advancement and Support of Education (CASE) Statement of Ethics and the Association of Fundraising Professionals (AFP) Code of Ethics.
-Copies of these documents are available in the office of the Vice President of University Advancement.
+All individuals, including volunteers, students, faculty, and staff, engaged in development activities for the University shall comply with the Council for Advancement and Support of Education (CASE) Statement of Ethics.

 The Vice President of University Advancement determines policy compliance and consequences for noncompliance.